 Our Children’s House is truly a home-like community that belongs to the children.
-In this environment, children are nurtured with warmth, care, and respect.
-They are empowered to take ownership of caring for themselves, caring for each other, and eventually, caring for the environment which is their own.
-With the freedom to move, each child chooses to work alone or with others, and is responsible for selecting work of his/her interest, whether it is to gain independence through working with practical life activities, satisfy his/her curiosity and thirst for language, explore the physical properties of the world with his/her senses, or discover the magic of a mathematical world.
+Children are nurtured with warmth, care, and respect.
+With the freedom to move, each child chooses to work alone or with others, to gain independence through working with practical life activities, satisfy thirst for language...

-This environment comprises children of mixed-ages, allowing the young ones to have role models to look up to and learn from “teachers” much closer to their ages (and thus better understanding of their obstacles!), while providing the older children the opportunity to strengthen their leadership skills, reinforce their learning, and cultivate their compassion through being responsive to the needs of the younger children.
-Children enjoy the freedom of being an individual while learning to consider and respect the needs of a group, which lays the foundation for them to become socially independent.
+Our environment comprises children of mixed-ages, allowing the young ones to have role models to look up to and learn from “teachers” much closer to their ages, while providing the older the opportunity to strengthen their leadership skills and cultivate their compassion through being responsive to the needs of the younger children.

 There are four main areas within our environment.

-Washing, sweeping, dusting, slicing apples, preparing lemon water, window washing, buttoning, tying shoe laces… household activities as such are familiar to children through everyday life.
-They are so interested in these activities due to their desire to be able to do exactly what adults do.
-In our environment, children have the opportunity to practice these activities using materials tailored to their size so they are able to manipulate each piece comfortably and with confidence.
+Washing, sweeping, dusting, slicing apples, preparing lemon water, window washing, buttoning, tying shoe laces… household activities are familiar to children through everyday life.
+In our environment, children practice these activities using materials tailored to their size so they are able to manipulate each piece comfortably.
 By working in this area, children gain essential life skills, which helps build their independence and self-esteem.
 In addition, these activities help children refine their movement coordination and develop powers of concentration, abilities essential for their future learning.

 During the beginning years, children are in a self-construction process and the brain is developing at a tremendous speed.
 They gain multi-dimensional understanding of the world by exploring and absorbing through their acute senses.
-Dr. Montessori developed the sensorial materials to help children gain accurate information about the physical properties of the world (color, dimension, weight, shape, smell, texture, sound, temperature, etc.).
+Specifically designed sensorial materials help children gain accurate information about the physical properties of the world (color, dimension, weight, shape, etc.).
 Each sensorial material is designed scientifically with precise measurements, isolates a specific quality for the child to focus on, and represents materialized abstraction to help bring clarity to abstract concepts.
-These materials provide a way for children to develop appreciation for creative beauty, achieve intellectual exploration of the surroundings, and refine large and fine motor movements.
-This prepares them physically as well as intellectually for future learning.

 The young child is receptive to language in all forms: spoken, written, music, art, as well as mathematics.
-Most language learning is acquired through an “absorbent mind” (a specific mind capacity unique to children ages 0-6 which allows them to absorb everything in their environment fully and effortlessly), and once acquired, it becomes fixed in the child.
 Our first emphasis is on spoken language development.
 We provide a rich language environment by modeling proper, precise, and grammatically correct spoken languages in both Chinese and English, and providing daily opportunities of telling stories, reading books, as well as having day-to-day conversations.
 In such an environment, children's love for language is cultivated.
 Writing and reading then come very naturally as pleasant experiences for children.

 Every child's innate mathematical potential is fostered by the unique approach in the Children's House.
 Mathematical concepts are first introduced in a concrete form.
-Working with the concrete materials builds a solid foundation of children's understanding and prepares them to gradually understand abstract concepts in a very concrete way.
-Through this approach, children of this age are able to carry out addition, subtraction, multiplication and division with understanding.
-They work happily with large quantities (think thousands, and even millions), fractions, geometry, and powers of and roots of numbers, concepts conventionally considered too advanced for the young mind.
-Over time, children build a concrete understanding of quantity, symbols, and operations, and become ready for thinking abstractly and logically.
+Working with the concrete materials builds a solid foundation of children's understanding and prepares them to gradually understand abstract concepts.
+Children of this age are able to carry out the basic numerical operations with understanding.
+They work happily with large quantities, fractions, geometry, and powers of and roots of numbers, concepts conventionally considered too advanced for the young mind.

 Integrated into the above four areas are art, music, geography, science, botany, as well as zoology to provide a whole learning experience.

 Music is very much alive in our environment, from singing and listening to both Chinese and English songs, playing rhythm activities, to experiencing various musical instruments.
-The most captivating of all, the bells, is a set of seemingly identical, simple, yet elegant Sensorial material in the Montessori environment.
+The most captivating of all, the bells, is a set of elegant material in the Montessori environment.
 As children work with the bells, which produce beautiful and precise sounds, their auditory sense in terms of discriminating pitch is refined.
-They also begin to appreciate music as universal language, and learn the order and pattern of music, which aides their mathematical minds.
-Gradually, children learn the names of the notes, start to creatively express themselves through composing on the bells, and may even begin to read music.
+They also learn the order and pattern of music, which aides their mathematical minds.
+Gradually, children learn the names of the notes, and start to creatively express themselves.